-5.1.
-The tender to appoint a consultancy team to manage and deliver the Clydesdale Way Project was issued on 13 March 2024, with a closing date of 19 April 2024, via a Mini Competition from the Scotland Excel Engineering and Technical Consultancy Framework Lot 9.

-- 5.2.
-The scope for the commission is to appoint a consultancy team to manage and deliver all professional services of the Project through RIBA Stages 3 to 6, including:- - preparation of a fully compliant Full Business Case in terms of the UK Government Green Book for the Project - review and comment upon the Stage 2 information package undertaking the role of Lead Designer - management and development of all workplan stages, including all design packages using the previous Stage 2 designs as a basis for progression - preparation and assistance with the tender process, including identification of priority packages in terms of ownership, preparation of tender documents etc., incorporating proposals for Community Benefits - management of consultation relating to Landowner Agreements and stakeholders
+- 5.1.
+The tender to appoint a consultancy team to manage and deliver the Clydesdale Way Project was issued on 13 March 2024, with a closing date of 19 April 2024, via a Mini Competition from the Scotland Excel Engineering and Technical Consultancy Framework Lot 9. - 5.2.
+A consultancy team will manage and deliver all professional services of the Project through RIBA Stages 3 to 6, including: - ◆ Preparation of a fully compliant Full Business Case in terms of the UK Government Green Book for the Project. - ◆ Review and comment upon the Stage 2 information package undertaking the role of Lead Designer - ♦ Management and development of all workplan stages, including all design packages using the previous Stage 2 designs as a basis for progression. - Preparation and assistance with the tender process, including identification of priority packages in terms of ownership, preparation of tender documents etc., incorporating proposals for Community Benefits. - Management of consultation relating to Landowner Agreements and stakeholders